Case study: EU Blue Card (qualification context)

 What had happened?

-The client, a highly qualified analyst from the United Kingdom , was to begin a position in compliance with a financial services company based in Frankfurt am Main.
-His application to the German Embassy in London for a visa for the purpose of employment using the EU Blue Card (Section 6 of the Residence Ordinance in conjunction with Section 18g of the Residence Act ) was rejected.
-The embassy stated that there was no sufficient connection between the applicant's recognized university degree and the intended employment in Germany (so-called qualification connection, Section 18g Paragraph 1 Sentence 1 of the Residence Act).
+The client, a highly qualified analyst from the United Kingdom , was to take up a position in compliance at a financial services company based in Frankfurt am Main.
+His application to the German Embassy in London for a visa for the purpose of employment using an EU Blue Card (Section 6 of the Residence Ordinance in conjunction with Section 18g of the Residence Act ) was rejected.
+The embassy reasoned that there was no sufficient connection between the applicant's recognized university degree and the intended employment in Germany (so-called qualification connection, Section 18g Paragraph 1 Sentence 1 of the Residence Act).

-In the Embassy's opinion, a qualification connection can only be affirmed if the knowledge acquired during the course of study is at least indirectly necessary for the performance of the intended activity.
-This is not the case in this case, as a degree in information technology and mathematics is not considered sufficient qualification for a position in the compliance department of a financial services company.
+According to the embassy, a qualification connection can only be affirmed if the knowledge acquired during the course of study is at least indirectly necessary for carrying out the intended activity.
+This is not the case here, as the completed studies in information technology and mathematics are not considered sufficient qualifications for a position in the compliance department of a financial services company.

-Given that this was a highly qualified employee whose short-term recruitment was of significant importance to the company, the employer commissioned an independent VISAGUARD lawyer to conduct a legal review and initiate appropriate legal proceedings against the embassy's rejection decision.
+Given that the individual in question was a highly skilled worker whose short-term employment was of considerable importance to the company, the employer engaged an independent lawyer from VISAGUARD to conduct a legal review and initiate appropriate legal remedies against the embassy's rejection.

 B. Legal solution